 Mary is single, lives alone and doesn’t have anyone to support her financially.

-Fear about losing her job has started to play on her mind and is now compromising Marys’ sleep.
-She is finding it increasingly difficult to switch off when she gets home.
+Fear about losing her job has been playing on her mind to the extent that the fear is compromising Marys’ sleep.
+She is finding it increasingly difficult to switch off when she gets home and her mind is caught in a cycle of rumination.
 To help her relax, Mary has started to turn more frequently to drinking a few glasses of wine each night because she feels it ‘takes the edge off’.

-Mary is now waking feeling more tired and is drinking more coffee to ‘keep her going’.
-Her dip in energy levels also means she has started to become less disciplined with her food choices and has been picking up convenience food for dinner on her way home from work and snacking on less healthy foods during the day.
+Mary is now waking feeling tired due to a lack of deep sleep and is now drinking more coffee than usual to ‘keep her going’.
+Her dip in energy levels also means she has started to become less disciplined in going to the gym and with her food choices.
+Mary fatigue and stress levels have meant she doesn’t feel up to cooking and has been eating more packaged and convenient meals.

-At work she finds her ability to focus becoming a struggle and her motivation and productivity levels taking a significant drop.
+At work she finds her ability to focus becoming a struggle and her motivation and productivity levels have dropped.

-As the weeks slip past Mary notices her stomach developing cramps and feeling bloated.
-Mary goes to her G.P. who tells her she has IBS and gives her medication.
+As the weeks turn into months of living her life in this cycle, Mary has started to develop stomach developing cramps and feeling bloated.
+Mary has been to her Doctor who advises her she has IBS (Irritable Bowel Syndrome) and gives her medication to take.

-Mary tries to change her diet, but due to feeling fatigued, she finds herself going for what is quick and easy and hopes the medication will help her IBS.
-A combination of the IBS and her energy levels have also meant she is finding more and more reasons to stop exercising.
+Mary attempts to make changes to her diet, cut back on the wine and get herself back on track however a combination of mounting pressure at work and her low energy levels, she finds herself going for what is quick and easy and hopes the medication will help the IBS.
+A combination of the IBS and her energy levels have also meant she is has stopped going to the gym altogether.

-After a period of time, Mary is now feeling more emotional and overwhelmed and finding herself becoming tearful over small things.
+After experiencing feeling this way for a further 6 weeks Mary is now feeling highly overwhelmed and finding herself becoming tearful over small things.
 Normally a chirpy and confident person, Mary feels disconnected and is becoming more insular and unable to cope.

 Mary starts taking the anti-depressants along with her IBS medications.
 After a month Mary sees no difference in her state of mind or how she is feeling, and her health continues to deteriorate.
-Mary is now signed off work.
+Mary is now signed off work with work related stress.

 As the saying goes, knowledge is power.
-Had Mary had the knowledge to identify what was going on in her mind and body and why, could this have been prevented – Yes.
+Had Mary had the knowledge to identify the stress response and had access to tools and resources like those found on our employee wellbeing portal, this situation may have been prevented.